RESEARCH STARTER

 Detailed application of the geometrical ideas addressed (in greatly simplified form) in this article can occupy a chemist for many years.
 A few examples are presented, which may serve to indicate the range of problems that can be addressed by this approach.

 Consider the simplest carbon compounds such as methane, CH4, and carbon tetra-fluoride, CF4.
 In these molecules, the carbon is at the center and is sp³ hybridized.
-In methane, each hydrogen overlaps its unhybridized s orbital with one of carbon's sp³'s.
+In methane, each hydrogen overlaps its unhybridized s orbital with one of carbon’s sp³’s.
 Four molecular orbitals (sigma bonds) form to hold the electron pairs that glue together the carbon nucleus with the four hydrogen nuclei.
 The resulting compound is tetrahedral in shape; that is, if lines were drawn connecting the hydrogens, the resulting three-dimensional figure is a tetrahedron, a pyramid with an equilateral triangle as the base.
 The bond angles around the tetrahedral carbon atom are 109.5 degrees.
 Because of the discrete nature of the sp³ hybrids, and because the resulting molecular orbitals are the only places (by the mathematics of quantum mechanics) where electrons may exist, methane has no tendency to take on more hydrogen atoms.
-Species such as CH5, CH6, and so on, do not exist, because there are no more orbitals around the carbon atom to make bonds.
+Species such as CH5, CH6, and so on do not exist because there are no more orbitals around the carbon atom to make bonds.

-The carbon tetrafluoride molecule is made in the same way as methane, except that the orbitals of fluorine that overlap with carbon's sp³ orbitals are also sp³.
-The σ bonds that form are the same as those in methane, and the tetrahedral shape, with 109.5 degree bond angles, is the same.
+The carbon tetrafluoride molecule is made in the same way as methane, except that the orbitals of fluorine that overlap with carbon’s sp³ orbitals are also sp³.
+The σ bonds that form are the same as those in methane, and the tetrahedral shape, with 109.5-degree bond angles, is the same.

-If the sp³ hybridized carbon atom is allowed to bond to other similar carbon atoms, the extended structures of organic chemistry are obtained: "straight chain" hydrocarbons, which are not straight, but zigzag, with 109.5 degree bond angles; branched-chain and cyclic structures; and the ultimate three-dimensional structure, diamond.
-Trials with three-dimensional models show that cyclic structures of five or more carbons can be constructed without straining the 109.5 degree bond angle.
+If the sp³ hybridized carbon atom is allowed to bond to other similar carbon atoms, the extended structures of organic chemistry are obtained: “straight chain” hydrocarbons, which are not straight, but zigzag, with 109.5 degree bond angles; branched-chain and cyclic structures; and the ultimate three-dimensional structure, diamond.
+Trials with three-dimensional models show that cyclic structures of five or more carbons can be constructed without straining the 109.5-degree bond angle.
 It follows that three- and four-carbon ring structures must be highly strained.
 This makes them relatively unstable and very reactive, opening the ring readily to release the strain.

-When sp² hybridized carbon atoms bond with each other, the result is the rigid structure of the double bond C=C. When an sp² hybrid on one carbon has overlapped with the sp² hybrid on the other carbon to form a σ bond between the carbons, each carbon atom has a leftover p orbital that was not used in making the hybrids.
+When sp² hybridized carbon atoms bond with each other, the result is the rigid structure of the double bond C=C. When an sp² hybrid on one carbon overlaps with the sp² hybrid on the other carbon to form a σ bond between the carbons, each carbon atom has a leftover p orbital that was not used in making the hybrids.
 These two-lobed p orbitals are oriented perpendicular to the plane defined by the three hybrid orbitals, like the shaft of a propeller, and they can overlap above and below the σ bond to form a new kind of two-lobed bond called a π bond.
 This bond is a molecular orbital, associated with both carbon atoms, containing two electrons, and because it is outside the axis of the σ bond, it prevents rotation around the σ bond.
 Thus, the two carbon atoms and whatever atoms are bonded by the remaining four sp to the power of 2 hybrids are held in a rigid plane.
 When this system is part of a long carbon chain (-C-C=C-C-), the rigid geometry causes different molecular shapes, depending on whether the carbons that continue the chain are on the same side of the double-bond carbons (cis) or on opposite corners (trans).
 This has important consequences in natural product and physiological chemistry.

 The compounds nitrogen trichloride (NCl3) and phosphorus trichloride (PCl3) are known.
 Both have sp³ orbitals around the central atom (N or P), with three Cl atoms connected by σ bonds, and the fourth orbital containing a nonbonding electron pair.
-Thus, they have the same triangular pyramid structure for ammonia, NH3.
+Thus, they have the same triangular pyramid structure as ammonia, NH3.

 Phosphorus also forms the pentachloride, PCl5, but there is no corresponding NCl5, because the five bonds of the pentachloride call for a dsp³ hybrid, which is possible for the third-shell element phosphorus, but not for the second-shell element nitrogen, because the second shell contains no d orbitals.